NikhilPeri/pec/Readme.md

 The indexes are implemented use [blist]() which is an open source python implementation of sorted dictionaries and lists using a binary search tree as the undelying datastructure

-The image below shows how the indexs are structured to quickly query items based on oldest expiration, lowest priorty, least accessed
+The image below shows how the indexs are structured to quickly query items based on oldest expiration, lowest priority, least accessed